adambard/learnxinyminutes-docs/forth.html.markdown

 \ -------------------------------- Conditionals --------------------------------

-\ In forth, -1 is used to represent truth, and 0 is used to represent false.
+\ In Forth, -1 is used to represent truth, and 0 is used to represent false.
 \ The idea is that -1 is 11111111 in binary, whereas 0 is obviously 0 in binary.
 \ However, any non-zero value is usually treated as being true:
 42 42 =    / -1 ok